learn-co-curriculum/Mod-4-Wireframe/README.md

   *  Make a [Rails 5 API](http://edgeguides.rubyonrails.org/api_app.html), basically you're telling Rails you don't want any of the stuff you wouldn't need for an application where Rails is not rendering views.
 Think the ActionView library (`form_for`, `link_to`, etc..), ERB, Security protections that ensure forms were rendered by the Rails app, things like that.
 * `-T`
   * don't generate tests for this app
-* `--database=postgresql`
-  * Set this up to use a Postgres (as opposed to SQLite) database.
-If you ever want to push this to Heroku, Heroku requires a Postgres database.
-There won't be too much difference in how you have to write your code.
-You'll have to be sure to run `rails db:create` and make sure you have postgres running (i.e you can see the elephant)
 * Be sure to do the necessary setup for the [rack-cors-gem](https://github.com/cyu/rack-cors)
 * You may want to use [active-model-serializers](https://github.com/rails-api/active_model_serializers/tree/0-10-stable)